nime88/liquidiot-duktape-server/README.md

 ## Requirements

-- gcc 5.4.0 or complier able to complile -std=c++11
+- gcc 5.4.0 or a compiler able to compile -std=c++11

 - cmake 3.0.2